 Based on the historical records reviewed, the Site has been a vacant tract of land since 1938.
 A portion of the Site near the southeast boundary appears to have been farmed historically but allowed to grow naturally by the mid to late 2000s.
-On the eastern boundary, Units 1, 2, and 4 for the Millbrook Subdivision are currently being constructed.
+The subdivision is in various stages of development.
 Hilltops are generally present in the northern portions of the Site, and general surface topography slopes down towards the southeast along mapped tributaries.
 Four tributaries are mapped, flowing south and southeast within the Site towards the Big Sous Creek East Branch.